mira-space/Miradata/README.md

 ## Licence

 MiraData is under the GPL-v3 Licence and is supported for commercial usage.
-If you need a commercial license for YOLO-World, please feel free to contact us.
+If you need a commercial license for MiraData, please feel free to contact us.